joelsernamoreno/EvilCrowCable-Wind/README.md

 To develop Evil Crow Cable Wind payloads, you need to know the syntax of the interpreter.
 All the commands allowed in the interpreter are listed here:

 * RunWin COMMAND: Runs a command or a program on the victim's computer (example: RunWin cmd)
-* RunPowershellAdmin: Run a powershell console as administrator
+* RunPowershellAdmin: Run powershell as administrator
-* RunCmdAdmin: Run a powershell cmd as administrator
+* RunCmdAdmin: Run cmd as administrator
 * ShellWin IP: Read the "Remote Shell" section for more information
 * RunLauncher COMMAND: Runs a command or a program on the victim's computer (example: RunLauncher libreoffice)
 * CtrlAltT: Run a terminal on the victim's computer